 LME copper slipped 0.04 percent to $7,276.75 a tonne after giving up 0.7 percent on Tuesday.

 "Definitely there is less demand for copper at the moment.
 Because of seasonal reasons, demand for all commodities is going to weaken, which will be the case until early February," said analyst Wan Ling at metals consultancy CRU in Beijing.

 China is the world's top copper consumer, accounting for around 40 percent of global refined demand.
 Its Lunar New Year holidays kick off on Jan.
 31.

-In industry news, Pan Pacific Copper, Japan's biggest smelter, said on Wednesday it would not sign a long-term contract for copper processing fees with global miner BHP Billiton in 2014, after the two sides could not agree on terms.
+Pan Pacific Copper, Japan's biggest smelter, said on Wednesday it would not sign a long-term contract for copper processing fees with global miner BHP Billiton in 2014, after the two sides could not agree on terms.

 Three month LME copper